Dewyer/kado/admin/statements/king-pinned.md

 All enemy pieces are black pieces, and the mafia boss is a white king.
 Your job is to create a list of places for your boss to jump to, in increasing order according to their level ot threat (if two squares have the same threat level, then sort by their column index, and then their row index).
+Your boss can move to any unoccupied square in the room.
 Each square's threat is equal to the amount of enemy pieces/guys threatening it.

 Encoding of chess pieces: